Leedehai/typst-physics/physics-manual.typ

 ]

 #align(center)[
-  Version #version, March 31, 2023\
+  Version #version, April 2, 2023\
-  Document updated: March 31, 2023
+  Document updated: April 2, 2023
 ]

 #set par(justify: true)

-*NOTE (2023-03-31):* #linkurl("Typst", "https://typst.app") is in beta and evolving, and this package evolves with it.
+*NOTE (2023-04-02):* #linkurl("Typst", "https://typst.app") is in beta and evolving, and this package evolves with it.
 Also, the package itself is under development and fine-tuning.
-As a result, no backward compatibility is guaranteed yet, until the major version becomes a positive number.
+While the major version stays 0, no backward compatibility is guaranteed.

 #outline(indent: true)
+#pagebreak(weak: true)

 = Introduction

 #v(1em)

+#linkurl("Typst", "https://typst.app") is typesetting framework aiming to become the next generation alternative to LATEX.
+It excels in its friendly user experience and performance.

-The `physics` package provides handy #linkurl("Typst", "https://typst.app") typesetting functions that make academic writing for physics simpler and faster by simplifying otherwise very complex expressions.
+The `physics` package provides handy Typst typesetting functions that make academic writing for physics simpler and faster, by simplifying otherwise very complex and repetitive expressions in the domain of physics.

-This manual itself was generated using the Typst CLI and the `physics` package, so hopefully the manual source code is able to provide you with a sufficiently self evident demonstration of how this package shall be used.
+This manual itself was generated using the Typst CLI and the `physics` package, so hopefully this document is able to provide you with a sufficiently self evident demonstration of how this package shall be used.

 = Using `physics`